The Virgin Years – Souvenir Box: Remixes

 Disc 1 is a remixed version of Legend by Tim Hodgkinson and Fred Frith at Cold Storage and Red Shop Studios in May/August 1990.
 The bonus track "Bellycan" is an outtake from Henry Cow's Greasy Truckers Live at Dingwalls Dance Hall recording session in November 1973.

 Disc 2 was not remixed.
 The bonus tracks "Torchfire" and "The Glove" were derived from raw material recorded during the Unrest sessions, and were mixed by Hodgkinson at Cold Storage Studios in 1984.
+A remixed version of "Bittern Storm over Ulm" appears on limited-edition EP The Last Nightingale.

 Disc 3 is a remixed version of In Praise of Learning by Frith, Hodgkinson and Martin Bisi at BC studios, New York in April 1985, and at Cold Storage studios by Hodgkinson.
 The bonus track "Lovers of Gold" is an alternate version of "Beginning: The Long March" created by Chris Cutler.
+It includes texts by Cutler and sung by Krause near the beginning.